polixir/RLAssistant/README.md

 Given any experiment named as `${task_name}/${index_name}`, we can find the line-by-line code in `${data_root}/code/${task_name}/${index_name}` and corresponding hyperparameters in `${data_root}/code/${task_name}/${index_name}/parameter.{json/yaml}`.
 We can configure the files to be stored in BACKUP_CONFIG in rla_config.yaml.

-You can use the `Compare with...` method in Pycharm or any `folder comparison` extension in vscode, e.g., [Compare Folders](https://marketplace.visualstudio.com/items?itemName=moshfeu.compare-folders), to compare the whole differences between any two experiments.
+You can use the `Compare with...` method in Pycharm or any `folder comparison` extension in vscode, e.g., [Compare Folders](https://marketplace.visualstudio.com/items?itemName=moshfeu.compare-folders) or [diff Folder](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff), to compare the whole differences between any two experiments.

 #### Modify: Get any parts of your results for post-process